andrew henderson menu

 How to Establish Residency in Albania: The Ultimate Guide

-It’s not highly developed like Germany or the Netherlands, nor does it have world-class beaches or tourist havens to boast about, like its neighbors Montenegro and Greece.
+At first glance, Albania doesn’t really seem like a European country.
+It’s not highly developed like Germany or the Netherlands, nor does it have world-class beaches or tourist havens to boast about, like its neighbours Montenegro and Greece.

 So why would someone want to establish a temporary or permanent residence in Albania?